michaelrustam/ansible-project-18/README.md

 - **Accuracy and Security**:
     - Ensure the accuracy and security of system configurations, including users, permissions, ulimits, and DNS records.

-- **Documentation**:
-    - The README file should clearly document the configuration and deployment process and include any assumptions made.

 - **Functionality**:
     - The deployed web application should function correctly, and the optional HAProxy load balancing should distribute traffic to the web servers effectively.